-PERSONAL HYGIENE
+4. PERSONAL HYGIENE

-4.1 STAFF PREMISES/TOILET FACILITIES
+4.1 Staff Premises/Toilet Facilities

-- 4.1.1 All personnel and contractors likely to enter production areas shall wash their hands after using the toilet and eating. - 4.1.2 Adequate toilet areas shall be provided and kept clean on a regular basis. - 4.1.3 Hand washing facilities shall be easily accessible and close to the production areas. - 4.1.4 Wash basins should preferably be provided with non-scented liquid soap in dispensers.
+- 4.1.1 All personnel and contractors likely to enter production areas shall wash their hands before entering the production area. - 4.1.2 Adequate toilet areas shall be provided and kept clean on a regular basis. - 4.1.3 Hand washing facilities shall be easily accessible and close to the production areas. - 4.1.4 Wash basins should preferably be provided with non-scented liquid soap in dispensers.
 Dispensed disposable paper towels, with purpose made waste bins, provide the most hygienic way of drying hands.
-All towel bins shall be, lined and should be emptied regularly in accordance with a schedule.
-Towels bins with lids should be foot operated. - 4.1.5 The company shall have signs at all relevant entry points with an overview of the company rules with regard to hygiene. - 4.1.6 The company shall provide adequate lockers.
+All towel bins shall be lined and should be emptied regularly in accordance with a schedule.
+Towel bins with lids should be foot operated. - 4.1.5 The company shall have signs at all relevant entry points with an overview of the company rules regarding hygiene. - 4.1.6 The company shall provide adequate lockers.

-4.2 PERSONNEL AND VISITORS
+4.2 Personnel and Visitors

-- 4.2.1 Staff shall have a copy of the rules on personal hygiene. - 4.2.2 When visiting the company, every visitor is bound by the applicable hygiene regulations and the need for observing them.
-This also applies to external fitters or technicians. - 4.2.3 Personal belongings shall not be taken into the production areas. - 4.2.4 The company shall have a code of conduct for third parties (such as temporary employees, subcontractors, drivers). - 4.2.5 Personnel shall report if they are suffering from, or have been in contact with, any disease likely to be transmitted through food, or from infected wounds, skin complaints or diarrhoea.
-All personnel suffering from any of the above shall be excluded from situations involving contact with food packaging for as long as the symptoms persist.

-4.2.6 Minor injuries such as cuts shall be covered with dressings that are easily visible and capable of detection in food processing operations.
+- 4.2.1 Staff shall have a copy of the rules on personal hygiene. - 4.2.2 Every third party (visitors, subcontractors, ...) is bound by the applicable hygiene regulations and the need for observing them. - 4.2.3 Personal belongings shall not be taken into the production areas and storage areas.
+A list of authorised personal belongings should be given. - 4.2.4 The company shall have a code of conduct for third parties (such as temporary employees, subcontractors, drivers). - 4.2.5 Personnel shall report if they are suffering from, or have been in contact with, any disease likely to be transmitted through food, or from infected wounds, skin complaints or diarrhoea.
+All personnel suffering from any of the above shall be excluded from situations involving contact with food packaging for as long as the symptoms persist. - 4.2.6 Minor injuries such as cuts shall be covered with dressings that are easily visible and capable of detection in food processing operations.

-4.3 FOOD AND DRINKS
+4.3 Food and Drinks

-- 4.3.1 (critical) Eating (including the eating of confectionery and chewing of gum) and drinking, shall only be allowed in designated areas that - are indicated by signs in the production areas. - 4.3.2 The company shall provide facilities for adequate storage of food and drink, including that brought from home.
-Drinking of water from purposemade dispensers and/or by using only disposable cups may be allowed provided it is confined to a designated area away from equipment.
+- 4.3.1 (Critical) Eating (including the eating of confectionery and chewing of gum) and drinking, shall only be allowed in designated areas that are indicated by signs in the production areas. - 4.3.2 The company shall provide facilities for adequate storage of food and drink, including that brought from home.
+Drinking of water at the machines is allowed when there is no contamination risk to the product.
+Hard plastic and glass shall not be used.

-4.4 JEWELLERY
+4.4 Jewellery